SM

 During the Three Lions' final group game against Spain, Brooking opened the scoring at 31 years and 260 days to set England on their way to a 2-1 win - one of just five efforts he struck for the national team.

-Bryan Robson and Jordan Henderson have also scored Euros goals at 31 for England - albeit missing out on breaking Brooking's record by a matter of days - but Kyle Walker, Kieran Trippier and Lewis Dunk have all blown out 32 candles and are therefore capable of making history this summer.
+Bryan Robson and Jordan Henderson have also scored Euros goals at 31 for England - albeit missing out on breaking Brooking's record by a matter of days - while Kyle Walker, Kieran Trippier and Lewis Dunk have all blown out 32 candles but failed to make the net bulge at Euro 2024.

 body check tags ::